MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-manual-import-job.md

 # Create a manual import job from Blob Storage to a file system

 Azure Managed Lustre integrates with Azure Blob Storage to simplify the process of importing data from a blob container to a file system.
-You can configure this integration during [cluster creation](create-file-system-portal.md#blob-integration), or you can manually create an import job any time after the cluster is created.
+You can configure this integration during [cluster creation](create-file-system-portal.md#blob-integration), and you can manually create an import job any time after the cluster is created.

 In this article, you learn how to use the Azure portal to create a manual import job to import data from a blob container into an existing Azure Managed Lustre file system.